jackieodonnell/jackieodonnell/README.md

 <img align="center" width="100%" src="banner.png"/>

 I'm a full-stack developer with a knack for finding and solving problems.
-When I'm not pushing commits, you'll often catch me setting up spikes on the volleyball court, building extravagant mansions in The Sims, or walking down the beach with my dog. 🐶
+When I'm not pushing commits, you'll often catch me setting up spikes on the volleyball court, building extravagant mansions in The Sims, or chasing my dog down the beach. 🐶

 ### Find me on social media: